New Parent Info

 - 7-12 year old baseball and 6-12 year old softball registration is held in mid March at the Athens Rec Center.
 We recommend trying on uniforms for correct sizing.
 Mark the player's size on the registration form.

-- If siblings are playing in the same age group and live in the same household and youi would like them to play together, mark the players siblings name of the registration form and bring it to the attention of the Sandlot person helping to register you.
-Only siblings are grouped.
+- If siblings are playing in the same age group and live in the same household and you would like them to play together, mark the players brother's/sister's name of the registration form and bring it to the attention of the Sandlot person helping to register you.
+Only brothers/sisters are grouped.
 Cousins and others are not grouped with family members.

-- Held in late March and after Registration Day.
+- Held in March sometime after Registration Day.
 Players are evaluated on their basic hitting, throwing and catching ability.

 - Pitchers and catchers are identified.